holycrap872/ucls-ml-ai/CourseMaterial/04_learning_machines/08_teaching_unit/lesson_plan_day_4.md

 ### Homework

-- Create assessment and slides
+- Complete PRIMM so ready for peer review